Log Output Adapter

 Property Data Type Description

-Log level drop-down list Specify the logging message type you want to send to the logging system from this adapter.
-The choices are to send INFO, WARN, DEBUG, or TRACE log messages.
+Log Level drop-down list Specify the logging message type you want to send to the logging system from this adapter.
+The choices are to send Error, Warn, Info, Debug, or Trace log messages.

 Logger Name string Specify the name to use in creating the logger object for this adapter instance.
 The logger name appears in each logged message if the %c pattern is specified in the message pattern string in the <layout> element of the Logback or Log4j configuration file.
 (StreamBase's default Logback message configuration includes %c.)